Cray-1: History

-By comparison, the processor in a typical 2013 smart device, such as a Google Nexus 10 or HTC One, performs at roughly 1 GFLOPS, while the A13 processor in a 2020 iPhone 11 performs at 154.9 GFLOPS, a mark supercomputers succeeding the Cray-1 would not reach until 1994.
+By comparison, the processor in a typical 2013 smart device, such as a Google Nexus 10 or HTC One, performs at roughly 1 GFLOPS, while the A13 processor in a 2019 iPhone 11 performs at 154.9 GFLOPS, a mark supercomputers succeeding the Cray-1 would not reach until 1994.

 Background

 Typical scientific workloads consist of reading in large data sets, transforming them in some way and then writing them back out again.
 Normally the transformations being applied are identical across all of the data points in the set.
 For instance, the program might add 5 to every number in a set of a million numbers.

-In traditional computers the program would loop over all million numbers, adding five, thereby executing a million instructions saying a = add b, c.
+In simple computers the program would loop over all million numbers, adding five, thereby executing a million instructions saying a = add b, c.
 Internally the computer solves this instruction in several steps.
 First it reads the instruction from memory and decodes it, then it collects any additional information it needs, in this case the numbers b and c, and then finally runs the operation and stores the results.
 The end result is that the computer requires tens or hundreds of millions of cycles to carry out these operations.